hp2304/Vidhyapak-VideoStreamingApplication/README.md

 * Also one can run `docker-compose up` in the Services directory.
 The docker-compose.yml file is present in Services directory.
 But before that one has to build the images for each microservices.
 The commands to build those images are given in `docker_build.txt`.

 > Further find more details about the project in Report.pdf.

+> This is the forked version of my project partner's [repo](https://github.com/hetjagani/Vidhyapak-VideoStreamingApplication), I have added some helper files about how to setup the same on Kubernetes cluster instead of docker-compose.